Financial aid •

-Even if you get a “no” the first time, you may still try to negotiate or appeal your financial aid award.
+If you don’t get as much aid as you were hoping for on your financial aid offer, you can still try to negotiate or appeal your financial aid award.

-If your financial situation changes dramatically, you go through a major life event (e.g., death of a parent or spouse), or you made an error in your FAFSA, your school’s financial aid letter won’t match your current financial needs.
+If your financial situation changes dramatically, you go through a major life event (e.g., death of a parent or spouse), or you made an error in your FAFSA, your school’s financial aid letter may not match your current financial needs.

 If any of these apply to you, you should try to appeal your financial aid.